Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Chiral symmetry breaking and eta-prime meson mass in external magnetic fields

 To quantify the increases, we calculate the dimensionless ratio $R(Bz)$ of the chiral condensate in the chiral limit, which is defined as

-$B_{\langle\bar{\psi}\psi\rangle Bz}$ represents the fitting outcomes for the external magnetic fields of $Bz$, as presented in Table~\ref{tb:fit_res_chiral}.
-The left panel of Fig.~\ref{fig:chiral_condensate} shows that the chiral condensate $\langle\bar{\psi}\psi\rangle$ in the chiral limit increases with increasing the intensity of the external magnetic fields.
-The right panel of Fig.~\ref{fig:chiral_condensate} demonstrates that the dimensionless ratio $R(Bz)$ of the chiral condensate in the chiral limit increases with increasing the intensity of the external magnetic fields.
+$B_{\langle\bar{\psi}\psi\rangle Bz}$ represents the fitting outcomes for external magnetic fields of $Bz$, as presented in Table~\ref{tb:fit_res_chiral}.
+The left panel of Fig.~\ref{fig:chiral_condensate} shows that the chiral condensate $\langle\bar{\psi}\psi\rangle$ in the chiral limit increases with the intensity of external magnetic fields.
+The right panel of Fig.~\ref{fig:chiral_condensate} demonstrates that the dimensionless ratio $R(Bz)$ of the chiral condensate in the chiral limit increases with the intensity of external magnetic fields.

 The chiral condensate is defined as a negative value.
-There is no theoretical basis for the linear increase of the chiral condensate in the chiral limit in this study.
+There is no theoretical basis for the linear increase in the chiral condensate in the chiral limit in this study.
 However, we assume the linearity and fit the following linear function to the numerical outcomes: $y = A_{R}x - B_{R}$, ($x = e|B|$ [GeV$^{2}$]), as depicted in the left panel of Fig~\ref{fig:chiral_condensate}.
 The fitting results, $A_{R} = 2.2(5)\times10^{-4}$ [GeV], $B_{R} = 1.31(3)\times10^{-3}$ [GeV$^{3}$], and $\chi^{2}/\text{dof} = 0.1/1.0$, suggest that the chiral condensate in the chiral limit approaches zero at $e|B| \sim 6$ [GeV$^{2}$].